Born: 1897, Curragh Camp, County Kildare, Ireland.

 Suffolk Regiment records show:

 4th Btn.
-On the 18th, not long before zero hour, captain H.F.
+On the 18th, not long before zero hours, Captain H.F.
 Ling was wounded, and still later, Lieut.
 R.D.
 Hume, M.C., entailing important changes in command at the last moment.
 Captain Ling remained in the trenches until the attack was over.
 Neither of the battalions on the right and left was able to make much progress.
 The 4th Battalion, in the centre, pushed forward.
-For a time two of our companies occupied Wood Lane trench, but being unsupported, and 2nd Lieut.
+For a time two of our companies occupied the Wood Lane trench, but being unsupported, and 2nd Lieut.
 Bedwell (the only officer to reach the trench) having been killed, it was impossible to hold on.
-However, considering that the battalion has attacked after four days in the front line, it was justly pleased with its work.
+However, considering that the battalion had attacked after four days in the front line, it was justly pleased with its work.
 A rough night followed, during which the battalion was relieved.
-Early next morning they moved to Fricourt Wood, and at sundown proceeded to a camp north-east of Meaulte, near Albert Road.
+Early next morning they moved to Fricourt Wood, and at sundown proceeded to a camp northeast of Meaulte, near Albert Road.
 The casualties on August 18th were as follows – Killed: 2nd Lieuts.
 V.L.S.
 Bedwell, H.C.
 Pawsey, and E. Norton, and 33 other ranks.
 Wounded: Captain H.F.Ling; 2nd Lieut.
 N.E.
 Suttle, and 108 other ranks.
 Missing: 50 other ranks.
 Total, 196.
-The 2nd battalion were seeing action at Cochrane Alley.
+The 2nd battalion was seeing action at Cochrane Alley.

 The History of the Suffolk Regiment 1914 – 1927 by Lieut.-Colonel C.C.R.
 Murphy (late the Suffolk Regiment)